Erbui Grammar

 Grammar

-mode-declarationmode mode-value
+mode-value →normalized

 normalized

-normalized represents a range of values from 0 to 1.
-When the control has a jack connector for inputs or outputs, it maps the value linearly from 0V to 5V.
+When the control has a jack connector for inputs or outputs,

 This is the default mode for Pot and Trim.